-Eligibility is limited to students in the Psy.D. program who will hold a M.A. or M.S. degree in psychology or related field by the start of the semester in which they plan to teach.
+Eligibility is limited to students in the Psy.D. program who will hold a M.A. or M.S. degree in psychology or related field and have completed at least one year in the program by the start of the semester in which they plan to teach.
 Students who meet the requirement may be eligible to teach one course each semester and under rare and exceptional circumstances may be eligible to teach 2 courses.
 Eligibility to teach are based on recommendations from PsyD committee and departmental need.